 - Schedule your placement test on delaGATE or phone 610-359-5322

 - The College placement test provides adequate time for most students with LD or ADD issues

-- For questions on accommodations for a physical disability, call 610-359-5229
+- For questions or to request accommodations for a physical disability, call 610-359-5229

 Please mail or fax your documents to:

 The student submits current and comprehensive documentation | Student contacts Disability Services to schedule an appointment

 The Office of Disability Services reviews & determines reasonable accommodations | Student meets with ODS staff to set up accommodations

 Student picks up accommodation letter(s) each semester | It is student's responsibility to give accommodation letter(s) to professors

 Student works with professor to arrange accommodations needed | Good communication skills are essential for student success